 - First, he told them, it did not require her father to have current legal status.
 A child of an abuser who had been a lawful permanent resident – but who lost that status – could still go forward with a VAWA claim.

 - Second, he noted the law protects those who had been the child of a permanent resident or a citizen, even if the parents’ divorce was more than two years ago.

 - Third, Carlos emphasized, not only physical abuse, but also extreme cruelty can support a claim for VAWA Cancellation of Removal – and extreme cruelty in Carla’s case included the psychological anguish of watching the ongoing physical abuse of her mother.

 Pain And Victory: VAWA As Defense Against Deportation At Immigration Court

 It was a painful ordeal for the family.
-However, each child understood that Carla’s odds of winning would increase if they were willing to share recollections of their father’s violent past.
+Each sibling understood her odds of winning would increase, to the extent they were willing to share recollections of their father’s violent past.

 Carlos also learned about – and obtained documents regarding – how Carla’s school performance had been negatively affected by her mother’s dysfunctional marriage to Benito.

 Armed with this evidence, Carlos presented Carla’s claim for VAWA relief for abused children under Cancellation of Removal at Carla’s immigration trial.

 The government tried to derail Carla’s case on technical grounds.
 The judge dismissed their arguments.
 He agreed with Carlos’ interpretation of the untested law – that Carla’s matter fit within the parameters outlined by Congress, even though he had not overseen a case with such issues beforehand.